kebman/log-ic/README.md

 Note: It will only make a new log every ~30 seconds, but you can change this treshold to your liking in the script.
 Warning: Running this script many times a second, for a prolonged period, may result in you getting banned from the servers it is pinging for attempted DDOS.

+### Continuous Logging:
+Start up the ´log_ic_continuously.py´ in your favourite terminal or cmd program.
+It will timestamp each test, and if an URL name is returned from the tested, you're online.
+If you're offline, the script will make a log entry in the SQLite database.

+To stop the script, hit either ´Ctrl+C´ or ´Ctrl+Break´ or ´Ctrl+Z´ or ´CMD+Z´ depending a bit on which terminal you're using and under which OS.

 ### Print Log:
 When you want to view the log, run `print_log.py`.
 It'll format the entries into something human readable.
 Then just copy it, paste it into a mail, and send to your ISP with a demand for a refund. :D